It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 Notes: [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 For such a simple model, we certainly have a lot to unpack here!
 Don’t worry, you’ll eventually come to know what it all means.
 But it’s nice to know how easy it is to get the results!
-For now we can just say that there’s a negative relationship between the word count and the rating (the -0.043), and that the value regarding the relationship is statistically significant (p value is < .05).
+For now we can just say that there’s a negative relationship between the word count and the rating (the -0.043), which means that we expect lower ratings with longer reviews.
+The output also tells us that the value regarding the relationship is statistically significant (P(>|t|) value is < .05).

 \(b_0\) is the intercept, which is kind of like a baseline value or offset.
 If we had no features at all it would just be the mean of the target.